 So let’s assume you are following all the above advice and your vehicle still manages to hydroplane, what action should you take?

-Your first reaction would be to brake, however, this is the last thing you should do.
-You want to ease off the gas pedal to as to allow the tires to grip “naturally” again.
-Braking will aggravate the skidding and only send you careering into the nearest barrier, ditch or worse.
+Your first reaction would be to apply the brakes, however, this is the last thing you should do.
+You want to ease off the gas pedal to allow the tires to grip “naturally” again.
+Braking will aggravate the skidding and only send you careering into the nearest barrier, ditch, or worse.
 Braking aggressively will only result in the vehicle spinning completely out of control.

 Overconfident 4WD Drivers